ramsaylanier/WordExpress/README.md

 ## Using React Components as Layouts
-You can use any React component you'd like as a page layout by using a custom field in Wordpress.
+You can use any React component you'd like as a page layout by using a custom field in WordPress.
 First, in your application add the layout to the ```Layouts``` object in the [layouts directory](https://github.com/ramsaylanier/WordpressExpress/blob/master/app/components/layouts/layouts.js).
 The ```Layouts``` object stores some basic parameters that the ```WordpressPage``` component will read.
 It looks like this:

 ```
 import PostList from '../posts/PostList.js';